Chart Color Schemes

 AreaSearch assessment of residential development activity positions Torquay - Scarness - Kawungan among the top 25% of areas assessed nationwide

-This financial year has seen $11.7 million in commercial approvals, indicating moderate commercial development levels.
+This financial year has seen $11.7 million in commercial approvals, showing moderate commercial development levels.
 Compared to the rest of Queensland, Torquay - Scarness - Kawungan has around two-thirds the rate of new dwelling approvals per person but ranks among the 90th percentile nationally for development activity, which has increased recently.
 New building activity comprises 83.0% standalone homes and 17.0% townhouses or apartments, preserving the area's suburban character with detached housing attracting space-seeking buyers.

 Frequently Asked Questions - Development